-UNI head coach Ben Jacobson is entering his eighth season at the helm of the Panther men's basketball program and is tied with O.M.
+UNI head coach Ben Jacobson has completed his eighth season at the helm of the Panther men's basketball program and is tied with O.M.
 "Hon" Nordly for wins in school history with 166.

-The Panthers finished in third place in the Missouri Valley Conference regular season in 2012-13.
-It marked the 10th straight season that UNI finished in the upper-half of the rugged MVC.
+UNI has also placed in the upper half of the MVC standings in 11 straight seasons.
 Prior to the current streak starting in 2003-04 (when UNI tied for second and won the MVC Tournament), the Panthers had only finished in the top half of the league standings twice since joining the conference in 1991.

 What a season it was in 2009-2010 for the UNI Panthers under fourth-year head coach Ben Jacobson.
 The Panthers posted a 30-5 mark to eclipse the school record for wins by seven games and earned the program's first-ever Sweet 16 appearance by knocking off the No. 1-ranked Kansas Jayhawks in the NCAA Tournament's second round in Oklahoma City, Okla.

 The Panthers finished the 2009-2010 season ranked No. 13 in the final ESPN/USA Today Coaches' Poll - marking the highest ranking in school history.
 UNI ranked No. 2 in the nation in scoring defense in 2009-10 giving up only 55.1 points per game.
 UNI also ranked No. 10 in the nation in fewest turnovers per game (10.7).